Hot car hacks to keep your car cool

 When you park in the sun, Elnahas advises that you should keep a window open to let the air circulate.
 When you return to your car, push the hot air out from the bottom using the lower vents.

-"Turn your AC on the floor well vent, the heat rises up, so when you turn the AC at that level it pushes the hot air out, and gets you the cool air," he explains.
+"Turn your AC on the floor well vent.
+The heat rises up, so when you turn the AC at that level it pushes the hot air out, and gets you the cool air," he explains.

 If your seatbelt and steering wheel are too hot to touch, spray water on it.
 Evaporation will help cool it off.
 And yes, the color of your car does make a difference.